Dolby Theatre: History

+In October 2024, the theater was sold by the California Public Employees' Retirement System (CalPERS) to Jebs Hollywood Entertainment.

 Other events

 Besides the Academy Awards, the theatre has hosted other award presentations.
-The American Film Institute has held its Life Achievement Award gala at the theatre, It hosted the 3rd Annual Latin Grammy Awards in 2002.
+The American Film Institute has held its Life Achievement Award gala at the theatre.
+It hosted the 3rd Annual Latin Grammy Awards in 2002.

 The venue hosted Miss USA 2004 and Miss USA 2007.

 From September 2011 until early 2013, the venue hosted Iris, a Cirque du Soleil residency show inspired by the history of cinema.
 Significant changes were made to the theater to accommodate the show, including adding lifts deep under the original floor.
-It was announced on November 29, 2012, that Iris would close on January 19, 2013, after only two seasons, due to lack of profit.
+On November 29, 2012, it was announced that Iris would close on January 19, 2013, after only two seasons, due to lack of profit.

-The reality music competition series American Idol hosted its season finales from the Dolby Theatre during its original run on Fox from 2002, 2004–2007, and 2015–2016.
-From 2016–2019 and 2021, the theatre hosted the live shows of the NBC reality competition series America's Got Talent.
+The reality music competition series American Idol hosted its season finales from the Dolby Theatre during its original run on Fox from 2002, 2004 to 2007, and 2015 to 2016.
+From 2016 to 2019 and 2021, the theatre hosted the live shows of the NBC reality competition series America's Got Talent.

 The Sonic Symphony held a concert at the Dolby Theatre on September 30, 2023, featuring Johnny Gioeli and Jun Senoue of Crush 40.

 The venue hosted the MAMA Awards on November 21, 2024.

-Wicked: One Wonderful Night was also hosted at the Dolby Theatre on September 24, 2025, with the special broadcasting on NBC on November 6, 2025.
+Wicked: One Wonderful Night was filmed at the Dolby Theatre on September 24, 2025, with the special broadcast on NBC on November 6, 2025.

+The venue hosted the Summer Game Fest from June 5 to 8, 2026.